 In this time, I co-founded an NGO to benefit vulnerable at-risk children and youth in Kenya, who live in an informal settlement (slum).

-Living and volunteering in the country for seven years, I invested my time and resources to the start-up phase of Kitendo Children’s Charity Programme.
+Living and volunteering in the country for seven years, I invested my time and resources in the start-up phase of Kitendo Children’s Charity Programme.

 The years and resources I invested were productive.